evermeer/EVReflection/README.md

 }
 ```

-### Conversion options
-Almost any EVReflection functions have a property for ConversionOptions.
-In most cases the default value of this is set to .Default.
-In case of NSCoding and related functions (like save and load) the default is set to .None.
-The available options are:

-- PropertyConverter - if true then the propertyConverters function on the object will be called.
-- PropertyMapping - if true then the propertyMapping function on the object will be called.
-- SkipPropertyValue - if true then the skipPropertyValue function on the object will be called.
-- KeyCleanup - If true then the keys will be cleaned up (like pascal case and snake case conversion)

-You can use multiple options at the same type by specifying them in array notation.
-Like the .Default will be all options enabled like: [PropertyConverter, PropertyMapping, SkipPropertyValue, KeyCleanup]

 ### Known issues
 EVReflection is trying to handle all types.
 With some types there are limitations in Swift.
 So far there is a workaround for any of these limitations.
 Here is an overview: